cnrd/SAT/README.md

 2. Open HACS in Home Assistant
 3. Search for "Smart Autotune Thermostat"
 4. Click the download button. ⬇️

+### Manual
+1. Download the latest release of the SAT custom component from the GitHub repository.
+2. Copy the sat directory to the custom_components directory in your Home Assistant configuration directory.
+If the custom_components directory doesn't exist, create it.
+3. Restart Home Assistant to load the SAT custom component.
+4. After installing the SAT custom component, you can configure it via the Home Assistant Config Flow interface.

 # Configuration
 SAT is configured using a config flow.
 After installation, go to the Integrations page in Home Assistant, click on the Add Integration button, and search for SAT if the autodiscovery feature fails.